Skip to content

 Additional Information

-Quick Facts about mouthwash
+Quick Facts about Mouthwash:

-What does mouth wash do?
+What does mouthwash do?

 Traditionally, mouthwash helps reduce the number of bacteria in the mouth, which can lead to bad breath, tooth decay, and gum disease (gingivitis).
 Swishing the mouthwash can act like floss, getting in between your teeth to help remove food particles a brush cannot reach.

 Mouthwashes are available in various formulations, ones that help freshen the breath and whiten teeth, while some help treat dry mouth, and fluoride rinses to prevent cavities and plaque.
-Some mouthwashes may contain alcohol, however, many mouthwashes sold today are alcohol-free to eliminate the undesired side effect of drying out the mouth and causing irritation.
+Some may contain alcohol, however, many sold today are alcohol-free to eliminate the undesired side effect of drying out the mouth and causing irritation.

-What happens if you drink mouth wash?
+What happens if you drink mouthwash?

-With most mouthwash ingestions, there can be minor stomach upset and nausea with limited vomiting.
+With most ingestions, there can be minor stomach upset and nausea with limited vomiting.
 Usually, poison centers recommend drinking a serving of water to help decrease the stomach’s irritation.

 **Note: Don’t forget, every case is different.
 To ensure you are getting the best information for your situation, click below to call or chat.
 It is fast, free, and confidential.